liip/LiipThemeBundle/README.md

 Change Active Theme
 -------------------

+For that matter have a look at the ThemeRequestListener.

 If you are early in the request cycle and no template has been rendered you can still change the theme without problems.
 For this the theme service